z4ziad/Autonomous_Robotics_I-VSLAM-ECE-CMU/README.md

 sudo apt-get install -y ros-humble-isaac-ros-visual-slam
 ```
 ## Modify the RealSense Infrared Camera Frame Rate
-We need to modify the default frame rate configuration for the RealSense camera so that it runs at least 30Hz or 33 ms per frame.
+We need to modify the default frame rate configuration for the RealSense camera so that it runs with at least at 30 Hz or 33 ms per frame.
 The `visual_vslam_node` expects the delta time between frames to be less than or equal to 34 ms.
 ```shell
 cd /opt/ros/humble/share/isaac_ros_realsense/config
 ```
-We need to edit the `realsense_stereo.yaml` file, but let's copied first just in case:
+We need to edit the `realsense_stereo.yaml` file, but let's copy it first just in case:
 ```shell
 sudo cp realsense_stereo.yaml realsense_stereo.yaml_orig
 ```